How to Fly with A Cat Internationally: Learn from My Mistakes!

 He is used to being handled, cooed at, and picked up by strangers.
 He ate up the attention faster than I ate mac n’ cheese after a juice cleanse.

 However, some cats are not as trusting.
-I would recommend getting them used to people or setting polite yet firm boundaries with some fellow travelers who want a cuddle while they are waiting to board.
+I would recommend getting them used to people or figuring out how to set polite yet firm boundaries with some fellow travelers who want a cuddle while they are waiting to board.

 Portable litter box